adl-whd/OSProject/README.md

 ***Questions:***

 1. Are files in the container persistent.
-Why not?. ***(1 mark)***
+Why not?. ***(1 mark)*** __No, because file inside of the debian container is running only in a temporary file system so if the container is deleted so is the file inside of it__.

-2. Can we run two, or three instances of debian linux? . ***(1 mark)***
+2. Can we run two, or three instances of debian linux? . ***(1 mark)*** __Yes, by running multiple debian containers through docker__.

 ## Running your own container with persistent storage